ciena/spanneti/README.md

 It was specifically designed to set up VNF chains, so it currently supports point-to-point L2 links (on a single host, or between multiple hosts), and OLT setup (s-tag/c-tag interfaces for the currently-limited tag-forwarding of ONOS).

-## Required Environment
+## Environment Setup
-Since the Spanneti only supports kubernetes platform now, this install document will focus on kubernetes platform.
-1. You should prepare a kubernetes cluster, you can use kubernates build-in tool [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) to setup cluster or follow some userful documents such as [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) step by step.
-2. In order to make kubernetes works, don't forget to setup a network for your kubernetes cluster, you can use Container Network Plugin(CNI) based networks, such as Flannel, Weave Net and so on.
-3. Make sure everthing goes well, and you can start to install spanneti now.
+You will likely want a functioning container management system.
+For now, k8s is used as the reference implementation.
+Documentation for this is available elsewhere, try [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) or [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way)
+In addition, you will need:
+* A pre-defined `fabric` interface on each host, which spanneti will use when creating networks.
+* A DNS entry which spanneti can use for peer discovery.
+In the `k8s.yml`, this is done for you, by creating a `Service`.

 ## Install
-Deploy in a kubernetes cluster using the kubernetes deployment file.

-#### Apply Spanneti to kubernetes cluster
+#### Apply Spanneti to K8s Cluster
 Type `kubectl apply -f k8s.yml` on master node to deploy spanneti.
 (You may want to pin the version)

 After deploy, you can use following commands to check status of spanneti.

 #### Check Spanneti Service
-Type `kubectl get services` and the result will look like below
+`kubectl get services`

+The result should look like:
 ```
 NAME         CLUSTER-IP   EXTERNAL-IP   PORT(S)    AGE
 kubernetes   10.96.0.1    <none>        443/TCP    9d